ReckerXF/ts3-queue-bot/README.md

 2. Install node.js v18 if you haven't.
 3. Install the Typescript package via npm.
 Run: ``npm install -g typescript``.
 4. Make any desired edits to the codebase or to the ``Config.ts`` file.
-5. In a Linux or WSL terminal while in the directory of the repo, run ``npx tsc --compile``.
+5. In a Linux or WSL terminal while in the directory of the repo, run ``npx tsc --build``.
 This will compile the code into the ``dist/`` folder.
 6. Run with ``npm start`` or ``node dist/index.js``.
 	> You can use PM2 to automate the script!